Year 7 Admissions Reception Admissions Nursery Admissions

 The school applies its published admission policy very strictly.
 There is no discretion in this.
 For example, we do not consider such things as convenience of transport to school - that is not a part of our policy.
-See our admission policy on Page 6 of the prospectus.
+See our admission policy on our website or in our prospectus.

 What is the entrance exam and where can I buy practice papers?

 There is no entrance exam for this school, i.e. we do not ask children to do an 11+ with a pass or fail mark.
 We do invite all the Year 7 applicants in to do a non-verbal reasoning assessment in December, but this is purely for banding purposes, so that we can make sure we take children of all abilities in equal proportions.
 We do not only allocate places to 'bright' children.
 We do not provide practice papers and there is no need to tutor or coach children for our test.